 This update comes just after I completed phase three of my summer volleyball adventure.
 It featured two days worth of observing Long Beach State going through the last of their 2-a-days for the 2013 season.
-Coach Gimmillaro is well known as a very technical coach.
+Coach Gimmillaro (now retired) is well known as a very technical coach.
 He spent many years producing coaching videos and doing clinics all over.
 His training sessions those two days were no exception.

 Naturally, I got some drill and game ideas from watching training, which I have shared since.
 It is worth noting, though, that there was very little actual variety in the training sessions.
 The clear dominant focus was on really working serving and passing – building the foundation for everything else.

 6 Steps to Better Practices - Free Guide

 Join my mailing list today and get this free guide to making your practices the best, along with loads more coaching tips and information.